aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/export-to-a-printing-device/footnotes-and-endnote-features-supported-on-print-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on Print Export
+title: Footnotes and Endnote Features Supported on Print Export – Aspose.Words for .NET
+articleTitle: Footnotes and Endnote Features Supported on Print Export
+linktitle: Footnotes and Endnote Features Supported on Print Export
 description: "Aspose.Words for .NET allows you to work with footnote and endnote features supported when saving to printing device."
 type: docs
 weight: 60